 Friends!
 I’m back with another home tour today!
+Let me walk you through Nantucket Manor.
 Today’s house is a Hamptons/Cape Cod style house and I am excited to share it with you because it’s not like most of the houses I’ve shown here on the blog.
 I have had the privilege to see a lot of amazing houses during the Parade of Homes tour and each one is beautiful and stunning.

 Prepare for picture overload…I suggest a snack 🙂